Look no further! This article will guide you towards the correct decision.

 There are many different flight controllers available that will run Betaflight made by various different companies.

-Betaflight compatible controllers are almost always supplied in either the 20×20 or 30×30 mounting hole configuration, for example the SpeedyBee V2 shown below.
+Betaflight compatible controllers are almost always supplied in either the 20×20 or 30×30 mounting hole configuration, for example my current favourite flight controller, the SpeedyBee V3.

 These boards are square in shape and have 4x mounting holes in each corner, spaced either 20mm or 30.5mm apart.